 When you are feeling stressed, try one (or all) of these 3 simple strategies.

 Take a deep breath.
 Go ahead, take a deep breath right now.
 Doesn’t that feel better?
 Deep breathing lowers your heart rate, increases oxygen to your brain and triggers a relaxation response all over your body.
 Deep breathing can lower your stress levels and elevate your mood.
-Things that could come in handy during finals, right?

 Be kind to yourself.
 According to one theory on human development, we have learned to focus heavily on negative things as a survival mechanism.
 We need to unlearn this response in many situations because it creates stress and anxiety.
 By recognizing your successes and reminding yourself that you’re doing your best, you’ll actually feel less stressed.